-Timing is crucial when recovering from a natural disaster that damages part of your home.
-You want repairs to your home completed before the next severe weather event hits.
-While you’re free to have home repair crews fix your property as soon as a disaster passes, your insurance carrier may not be as quick to respond to your claims.
+Timing is crucial when recovering from a natural disaster that damages your home or business.
+You want repairs completed before the next severe weather event hits.
+While you’re free to hire repair crews as soon as you want to, if you want your insurance carrier to pay for the repairs, you will need to submit a claim, cooperate with the insurer’s reasonable investigation, and wait to be paid what the insurer decides is the reasonable cost of the repairs.

 Why do insurers delay?

 - They can’t pay: If a significant disaster, such as a wildfire or flooding, damages multiple homes in an area, you can expect your insurer to be neck-deep in claims.
-It might take some time to pay all policyholders affected, either because there are too many to handle all at once, or your insurer lacks the cash.
+It might take some time to pay all policyholders affected, either because there are too many to handle all at once, or your insurer doesn’t have enough qualified adjusters available.

-- Outstanding disputes: Your insurer can dispute your claim, delaying payment.
+- Disputes: Your insurer can dispute your claim, delaying payment.
 They might disagree with the extent of the damages you claim or argue that your claim falls under their policy exclusions.

 How long should I wait for my insurer?